Lee Mingwei

-Lee's mid-career survey exhibition "Lee Mingwei and His Relations" was conceived by the Mori Art Museum (2014), and traveled to Taipei Fine Arts Museum (2015) and Auckland Art Gallery Toi o Tāmaki (2016), with a European survey exhibition "Lee Mingwei: Li, Gifts and Rituals" at Gropius Bau (2020), which then traveled to Museum Villa Stuck (2021).
+Mingwei's mid-career survey exhibition "Lee Mingwei and His Relations" (2014–2016) was conceived by the Mori Art Museum in 2014, and traveled to Taipei Fine Arts Museum (2015) and Auckland Art Gallery Toi o Tāmaki (2016), with a European survey exhibition "Lee Mingwei: Li, Gifts and Rituals" at Gropius Bau (2020), which then traveled to Museum Villa Stuck (2021).
 He has participated at "Viva Arte Viva," The 57th International Art Exhibition - La Biennale di Venezia, curated by Christine Macel, and has been featured in biennials in Venice, Lyon, Liverpool, Taipei, Sydney, Whitney, Shanghai, and Sharjah and Asia Pacific Triennials.

-Education
+Early life and education

+Lee Mingwei was born in 1964, in Taipei, Taiwan.
+He was raised as a Chan Buddhist, and spent his summers in a monastery.

-In 1993 Lee earned a BFA in Textiles from the California College of the Arts, where two professors in particular, Mark Thompson and Suzanne Lucy, expanded his understanding of art.
-In 1997 Lee earned an MFA in sculpture from Yale University.
+In 1993, Lee received a Bachelor of Fine Arts (B.F.A.) degree in textiles from the California College of the Arts, where two professors in particular, Mark Thompson and Suzanne Lucy, expanded his understanding of art.
+In 1997, Lee earned a Master of Fine Arts (M.F.A.) in sculpture from Yale University.

 Work

 Lee's work focuses on the formation and contemplation of human relationships.
 His pieces typically involve situations that invite participants to reflect upon on their connections with others, or prompt them to create new connections with strangers.
 His work is often linked to Relational Aesthetics, a term coined by French art critic Nicolas Bourriaud to denote art that creates situations or environments that invite viewer engagement.
 Curators and writers have also contextualized such themes within Lee's work by referencing American artists Allan Kaprow and John Cage, who created work dealing with an audience's relationship to its environment.
 For his survey exhibitions, Mami Kataoka further proposes an Eastern context of connection and interconnectivity in association with Lee's work, while Stephanie Rosenthal and Clare Molloy would elaborate on the idea of "Li" (禮) and gift aspect of his work.